allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 At Allegro we value our customer experience and that is why we pay a lot of attention to performance of our frontend solutions.
 At the same time, as software engineers, we want to stay productive and, therefore, we also care about our development experience.
-Achieving good results from both worlds is where the challenge comes in.
-In this article I explained what development issues we had with opbox-search component and what goals did we want to achieve after refactoring it.
+Achieving good results in both worlds is where the challenge comes in.
+In this article I explained what development issues we had with opbox-search component and what goals we wanted to achieve after refactoring it.
 I described the analysis and implementation process, and presented the final result.